Ivan Gannibal: Later military career

-In 1772 Gannibal was promoted to Major-General, and in 1776 he was given in the command of the entire naval artillery in the Imperial Navy.
+In 1772 Gannibal was promoted to major general, and in 1776 he was given in the command of the entire naval artillery in the Imperial Navy.
 The following year, 1777, he was appointed by Empress Catherine II to a seat in the Russian Admiralty, the supreme governing body of the Imperial Navy.

-Kherson
+Founding of Kherson

 In 1778 Gannibal was appointed commander of the Kherson fortress, which he was tasked with building along with the surrounding city, on the order of Catherine II.
 He took to the task with zeal, erecting a functioning fortress and port within a relatively short period of time.
 For his efforts in the founding and building of Kherson, the Empress bestowed upon Gannibal the Order of St. Vladimir, first class (1780), the Order of St. Alexander Nevsky (1781), a jewel-encrusted snuff box decorated with a portrait of the Empress herself, and a 20,000-desiatina estate southwest of Kherson, now within the town of Bilozerka.

 Gannibal is considered to be one of the founders of the city of Kherson.
 One of the squares of Kherson bears his name.

-End of life
+Later life and death

-Gannibal retired from the army in 1784, having fallen out with Prince Grigory Potyomkin.
+Gannibal retired from the army in 1784, having fallen out with Prince Grigory Potemkin.
 His ultimate rank was Général en Chef, the same rank as his father two decades before.

-Gannibal retired to his father's estate (and final resting place) in the village of Suyda near the capital city.
+Gannibal retired to his father's estate (and final resting place) in the village of Suyda near the capital of Saint Petersburg.
 There he died, childless and a lifelong bachelor, in 1801.
 He was buried in the Lazarevskoe Cemetery in the Alexander Nevsky Lavra.